Choose another writer in this calendar:

 Cleeve was educated at Selwyn House, Broadstairs, Kent (1930-35), and St. Edward's School in Oxford (1935-38).
-At the age of seventeen he ran away to see.
+At the age of seventeen he ran away to sea, and joined the crew of the RMS Queen Mary.
 He then joined the Queen's Own Cameron Highlanders as a private soldier.

 When the Winter War between Finland and the Soviet Union broke out in 1939, Brian Cleeve volunteered to take part in an expedition to fight with the Finns against the Russian invaders.
 At that time he was undergoing officer training in the British army.
-Cleeve was sent to the French Alps for ski training but the war ended before the expedition could be mounted.
+Cleeve was sent to the French Alps for ski training but the war on the Finnish front ended before the expedition could be mounted.

-Following the outbreak of World War II, Cleeve was sent to Kenya,
+the outbreak of World War II, Cleeve was sent to

-where he was court-martialled for expressing his disgust of the way the
+Kenya.
+He was court-martialled for expressing his disgust of the way an

 Yorkshire, he worked for the British Intelligence as a counter-spy,